cawleyflower/testDocs/README.md

 2. Verify Hugo is installed with `hugo version`

-3. Clone this repository
+3. Clone this repository with `git clone`

+  - Note the site is dependent on the Book theme, added as a submodule in the /themes directory

+4. run `git submodule init`

+5. run `git submodule update`

-4. Navigate to the testDocs directory
+6. Navigate to the testDocs directory

-5. Start the hugo server with `hugo server`
+ 7. Start the hugo server with `hugo server`

-The site will be available at http://localhost:1313
+The site will be available at http://localhost:1313, hugo will watch and rebuild the site with any changes to the repo.

 ## Content with Hugo